bendichter/bendichter.github.io/_posts/2022-07-17-spiral-plot.md

 ![img_1.png](./img_1.png)

-The drawback of this approach is that earlier years are much smaller than more recent years.
+This plot is more compact than the line version and may highlight some trends more clearly.
+The drawback of this approach is that earlier years are smaller than more recent years.
 You can make this less dramatic by giving the circle an empty center (setting `origin=-2`).